xpipe-io/xpipe/SECURITY.md

 ### Isolation of remote systems

-When you add a remote system as a host within X-Pipe, it is implicitly assumed that you trust this system.
+When you add a remote system as a host within XPipe, it is implicitly assumed that you trust this system.
 Any required login information is sent to and handled on that remote host when required, so it would be possible for malicious program with sufficient privileges to obtain any information sent to that host.
 This would require an attacker to be able to access files of the user that is used to log into the remote system.
-It should however not be possible for any malicious program on the remote host to obtain other information stored by X-Pipe that is not explicitly sent to that host.
+It should however not be possible for any malicious program on the remote host to obtain other information stored by XPipe that is not explicitly sent to that host.

 ## Antivirus programs

 ### Windows

-It may occasionally happen that Windows Defender warns and even sometimes deletes X-Pipe due to it identifying the application as malware.
+It may occasionally happen that Windows Defender warns and even sometimes deletes XPipe due to it identifying the application as malware.
-The reason for this is simple: The application is not signed with an EV code signing certificate as this would require a company for X-Pipe to be set up and would also cost around 600$+ per year.
+The reason for this is simple: The application is not signed with an EV code signing certificate as this would require a company for XPipe to be set up and would also cost around 600$+ per year.
-If X-Pipe was signed with such a certificate, as are most Windows applications distributed by companies, all warnings would go away automatically.
+If XPipe was signed with such a certificate, as are most Windows applications distributed by companies, all warnings would go away automatically.
 The Windows Defender / Windows SmartScreen system is essentially pay-to-win here.
 Just paying the appropriate amount will automatically whitelist your application (even it is unsafe / essentially